alex/letsencrypt-aws/README.rst

 until Let's Encrypt officially launches DNS challenges.**

-DNS challenges are currently available in the Let's Encrypt staging environment, however there are (at least) a few blockers before this is usable in staging:
+DNS challenges are currently available in the Let's Encrypt staging environment, however there are a few known blockers before this is usable in
+staging:

 * https://github.com/letsencrypt/boulder/pull/1295
 * https://github.com/letsencrypt/letsencrypt/pull/2061